 Prior to joining UC, Davenport served as Vice Provost for Faculty Affairs at Purdue University.
 At Purdue, she managed a broad portfolio of faculty-focused initiatives, ranging from recruitment and retention to resource allocation and faculty development.
 Before her tenure at Purdue, Davenport was a senior fellow at Virginia Tech University, divisional dean for the social sciences at the University of Kansas and chair of the Department of Communication at the University of Kentucky.

 Davenport has published three books on quality of work life issues and workplace civility and authored more than 100 scholarly papers and articles.
 She is also an award-winning teacher who was named a University of Kentucky Great Teacher, a University of Kansas Kemper Fellow for Excellence in Teaching, and a Mortar Board and Phi Beta Kappa outstanding professor.

-Davenport earned her Ph.D. from the University of Michigan and bachelor's degrees in communication and journalism from Western Kentucky University.
-She is the mother of two: Sloan, a daughter who recently graduated from Vanderbilt in biomedical engineering and Ford, a former Army Ranger who is attending Columbia.
+Beverly earned a Ph.D. in communication with a cognate in organizational behavior from the University of Michigan and bachelor's degrees in communication and journalism from Western Kentucky University.
+She is the mother of two: Sloan, a daughter who recently graduated from Vanderbilt in biomedical engineering; and Ford, a former Army Ranger who is attending Columbia University.